 Also, check the weather forecasts and local transport news to plan your route carefully and allow plenty of time for potential hold-ups.

 Finally, clear ice completely from your windscreen and all windows before setting off.
-You can’t get away with just clearing a small hole in your icy windscreen and hoping the rest will defrost as you drive.
+It's not safe to just clear a small hole in your icy windscreen and hope the rest will defrost as you drive.
 In fact, the Highway Code states that “you MUST be able to see, so clear all snow and ice from all your windows”.

 Take it easy

 If it’s icy, you’ll have to slow down and drive cautiously, especially when going round corners or if your view of the road ahead is obscured.
-That way, you’ll have more time to anticipate hazards, including black ice on the road, vulnerable road users or another vehicle that’s in trouble.
+That way, you’ll have more time, and space, to react to hazards, including black ice on the road, vulnerable road users or another vehicle that’s in trouble.